seantywork/sorrylinus-again/README.md

-# go-boomerland
+# sorrylinus-again

-let's stay simple, old, therefore beautiful while supporting video streaming and chat dashboard
+I'm sorry Linus, again, for abandoning C to create reliable and maintainable dashboard that supports video streaming and chat